elydon/fragments/README.md

 #### fragments-ui-simple-tomcat

 A WAR archive that offers a very simple and minimalistic web GUI to manage fragments, which uses the web interface of `fragments-webservice-tomcat` under the hood.

+#### fragments-wikipedia-tomcat

+A WAR archive that let's you enter a URL of a wikipedia page and then tranforms the parts of this page into fragments.

 ## setting up a simple fragments system